Fall-2021-Stat-340/FinalProject/ProgressReport.md

 A summary of your next steps (e.g., your goals for the remainder of November, other methods/models you want to try, etc.).

 To figure out what indicators impact economic stability, we will use a couple different approaches.
 First, we can use correlation matrices to visualize the most important features.
-We can also use model fitting to determine the associated coefficients of each feature when solving for GDP.
+Then, we can use model fitting to determine the associated coefficients of each feature when predicting GDP.
+We can experiment with various models (i.e. linear, quadratic) and evaluate the fit/complexity tradeoff between those models.
+PCA can be used to simplify our models.

-Our second question can be answered using Prinical Component Analysis.
+Our second question can be answered by regressing our predictors on each other.
+We can see if they are correlated with each other or not, and if so, whether or not they all predict our response variable (GDP).
+For that, we can pick out individual predictors and assess how well they predict our response variable, and compare those performances to when all predictors are used.
+This can allow us to eliminate predictors that don't correlate well with our response and are only correlated with other predictors that do predict our response.
+PCA can also be used here to further simplify our models by finding the most important component directions.

 Hypothesis testing will be a useful tool for evaluating the differences between the United States and Mexico.
 Our null hypotheses will be that there is no difference between how certain features impacts economic stability.